How I’d actually use this on a flip

 If foundation work is in scope (and adds the foundation phase to the timeline), drop into the concrete calc to size the slab / footing / pier order.

 By James Wu.
-Planning-range methodology and per-cluster sourcing tiers in methodology.
+Planning-range methodology and per-calculator sourcing tiers in methodology.
 Owner-builder slowdown anchored on US Census 2024 Survey of Construction (single-family build durations: contractor 12.1mo / owner-builder 15.2mo → 1.26x).
 Phase durations are SiteworkMath calibrations anchored on flipper experience + AIA contract cadences + HomeAdvisor / Fixr cross-checks.
 Critical path computed via standard forward + backward CPM pass.
 Engine logic in lib/sitework/timeline/timeline.ts.
 Numbers are SiteworkMath planning ranges, not contractor schedules — the schedule caveat is part of the output for that reason.
 Not structural, financial, or legal advice.
 Full methodology.